nginxinc/nginx-gateway-fabric/docs/proposals/control-plane-config.md

 benefits of a CRD, specifically built-in schema validation, versioning, and conversion webhooks.

 - Custom API server
-The NKG control plane could implement its own custom API server.
+The NGF control plane could implement its own custom API server.
 However the overhead of implementing this, which would include auth, validation, endpoints, and so on, would not be worth it due to the fact that the Kubernetes API server already does all of these things for us.